Tools I use and recommend to others.

 Devices

-Nintendo’s lack of quality family sharing pisses me off, but I can’t deny it’s one of the best gaming consoles ever made.
+Nintendo’s lack of quality family sharing frustrates me, but I can’t deny it’s one of the best gaming consoles ever made.
 It’s my go-to for video game fun.

 • iPhone